 The Great Sugar Loaf

-A few colleagues had recommended that we hike up The Great Sugar Loaf when I first arrive.
-They said it is easy to climb for kids as young as 4 years old.
+A few colleagues had recommended that we hike up The Great Sugar Loaf when I first arrived.
+They said it was easy to climb for kids as young as 4 years old.
 My hiking experience has mostly been up Penang Hill, where it is hot and humid.
-Also never though the kids will like hiking
+I also never thought the kids would like hiking.

 Since Emily joined Cubs, she has been more adventurous to explore outdoor opportunities.
-So I though would be a good chance to hike The Great Sugar Loaf.
-Happens that week was one of the hotter days in the year.
+So I thought it would be a good chance to hike The Great Sugar Loaf.
+It happened that that week was one of the hotter days of the year.
 We went on a Sunday morning, thinking that the car park would be packed.
-But arriving around 10am, we have the place almost all to ourselves.
-There’s only a few hikers and plenty of car park.
+But arriving around 10am, we had the place almost all to ourselves.
+There were only a few hikers and plenty of parking spaces.

 The first half of the climb was mainly flat land, from the car park to the base of the hill.
-Once a the based, there is a rocky path that curves to the left and then takes us straight up to the peak.
-Going up probably took us about 30 mins, I feel it was a bit of a workout but easy hike.
+Once at the base, there was a rocky path that curves to the left and then takes us straight up to the peak.
+Going up probably took us about 30 minutes.
+I felt it was a bit of a workout but an easy hike.

-Since it was a sunny day, we get a good view from the top of the hill.
-We can see all the way to the north of Howth all the way to the south of Wicklow.
-Although the sun was hot, the cold wind cool us down.
-We stayed up at the top of a while and it was an easy walk down to the car park.
+Since it was a sunny day, we got a good view from the top of the hill.
+We could see from as far north as Howth all the way south to Wicklow.
+Although the sun was hot, the cold wind cooled us down.
+We stayed up at the top for a while and it was an easy walk down to the car park.